-Roles & Responsibilities CMT: Receive report on the incident and decide whether to activate Major Incident recovery plans Same Day (< 1 Receive damage assessment reports from the Emergency Controller day) Support the Emergency Controller and the wider Emergency Response Team Provide a lead on communications strategy and liaise with media if needed Consider the impact on the School activities, which stakeholders will be impacted and any policy issues arising 4.0.1 Assess and, as needed, reassess required action given resources and capabilities 1-3 days Determine if any external specialist advice is needed Inform insurers and other key advisors/service providers as needed Receive report on recovery activities and review and adjust as necessary Receive report on recovery activities and review and adjust as necessary Emergency Controller: Assess situation from information received about the Incident Same Day Refer any enquiries from affected parties to the CMT (< 1 day) Establish control of the incident and act as Team Leader to the Emergency Response Team , , , , , Act as main point of contact for specialist contractors Refer any media enquiries to the CMT Support: As instructed by the CMT: - Man Command Centre 1-3 days - If necessary, set up emergency number for welfare issues 1 5 days - Assist in obtaining relocation transport for staff and pupils - Contact staff and advise them of the situation - Provide instructions regarding alternative working arrangements - Collate information on work related matters from staff to assist in impact assessment - Assess staff morale and assist as necessary - Notify advisors/insurers - Support on-going process of recovery as required Specialists: IT - Conduct assessment, salvage possibilities and systems availability Same Day - Ensure security of data and equipment (< 1 day) - Restore some level of service - Controlled transfer of systems to remote data centre and shut-down of local systems if appropriate 1-3 days
+Determine insurance position Roles & Responsibilities CMT: Receive report on the incident and decide whether to activate Major Incident recovery plans Same Day (< 1 Receive damage assessment reports from the Emergency Controller day) Support the Emergency Controller and the wider Emergency Response Team Provide a lead on communications strategy and liaise with media if needed Consider the impact on the School activities, which stakeholders will be impacted and any policy issues arising Assess and, as needed, reassess required action given resources and capabilities 1-3 days Determine if any external specialist advice is needed Inform insurers and other key advisors/service providers as needed Receive report on recovery activities and review and adjust as necessary Emergency Controller: Assess situation from information received about the Incident Same Day Refer any enquiries from affected parties to the CMT (< 1 day) Establish control of the incident and act as Team Leader to the Emergency Response Team ( . ==,, Act as main point of contact for specialist contractors Refer any media enquiries to the CMT Support: As instructed by the CMT: - Man Command Centre 1-3 days - If necessary, set up emergency number for welfare issues - Assist in obtaining relocation transport for staff and pupils - Contact staff and advise them of the situation - Provide instructions regarding alternative working arrangements - Collate information on work related matters from staff to assist in impact assessment - Assess staff morale and assist as necessary - Notify advisors/insurers - Support on-going process of recovery as required Specialists: Specialists.
+IT - Conduct assessment, salvage possibilities and systems availability Same Day - Ensure security of data and equipment (< 1 day) - Restore some level of service

-- Liaise with other specialist service providers as needed

-Plan layout and specification of alternative location if needed Rebuild data network

-- Segregate damaged equipment for repair

-- Maintain record of costs

-Maintain record of costs

-Telecommunications Same Day

-- Arrange for immediate diversion of critical lines (< 1 day)

-- Set-up temporary arrangements for voicemail · · · · ·

-- Conduct assessment, salvage possibilities and systems availability

-- Arrange for contractors to reinstate switches/network if possible.

-- Liaise with other specialist service providers as needed

-- Restore some level of service

-- Plan layout and specification of alternative location if needed 1-3 days

-- Rebuild telecommunication network

-- Segregate damaged equipment for repair

-- Maintain record of costs

-Facilities Management

-- Liaise with IT/Telecommunication contractors concerning systems and telecommunications 1-3 days

-- Assign and set-up alternative accommodation for essential equipment on School premises if possible

-- Identify likely timescales for alternative premises and advise CMT

-- Manage relocation of School equipment to alternative location

-- Arrange for post and supplies to be diverted to alternative location when agreed

-- Maintain record of costs

-- Assist in implementing Recovery Plan

--

-Essential Communication in addition to those directly affected:

-Constallation at an arrive de

-Specialist Input required:

-IT Support

-Telecommunications Support

-Facilities management

-Regulatory Compliance required:
+Controlled transfer of systems to remote data centre and shut-down of local systems if appropriate Liaise with other specialist service providers as needed Plan layout and specification of alternative location if needed Rebuild data network Segregate damaged equipment for repair Maintain record of costs 1-3 days Telecommunications - Arrange for immediate diversion of critical lines - Set-up temporary arrangements for voicemail - Conduct assessment, salvage possibilities and systems availability - Arrange for contractors to reinstate switches/network if possible Liaise with other specialist service providers as needed Same Day (< 1 day) Restore some level of service Plan layout and specification of alternative location if needed Rebuild telecommunication network Segregate damaged equipment for repair Maintain record of costs 1-3 days Facilities Management - Liaise with IT/Telecommunication contractors concerning systems and telecommunications - Assign and set-up alternative accommodation for essential equipment on School premises if possible - Identify likely timescales for alternative premises and advise CMT - Manage relocation of School equipment to alternative location - Arrange for post and supplies to be diverted to alternative location when agreed - Maintain record of costs - Assist in implementing Recovery Plan 1-3 days Essential Communication in addition to those directly affected: Specialist Input required: IT Support Telecommunications Support Facilities management Regulatory Compliance required:

-Recovery Strategy >3 days Implement the chosen recovery strategy once approval has been given from the Crisis Management Team Work from alternative location Update parents and pupils of alternative arrangements Ensure that Regulatory Compliance has been followed and take any remedial action if required Assessment of lessons learned to be carried out by the Bursar including recommendations and responsibilities for implementing these
+Recovery Strategy >3 days Implement the chosen recovery strategy once approval has been given from the Crisis Management Team Work from alternative location Update parents and pupils of alternative arrangements Ensure that Regulatory Compliance has been followed and take any remedial action if required Assessment of lessons learned to be carried out by the Director of Finance and Resources including recommendations and responsibilities for implementing these